 Slip into Aaron’s perspective and in a 10-minute free-writing write down what you think his thoughts were when Craig walked out over the trussing of the Brooklyn Bridge (chapter 10).

-Now think about what you would do if a friend of yours would act the way Craig does and discuss your ideas with your group mates.
+Now think about what you would do if a friend of yours acted the way Craig does and discuss your ideas with your group mates.

 PLOT-DIAGRAM

-Slip into the perspective of Craig, the main character, and draw a “fever curve” of the ups and downs in the novel.
-When does Craig feel most contend and when devastated?
-What are the trigger of his emotions?
+Slip into the Craig’s perspective, and draw a “fever curve” of the ups and downs in the novel.
+When does Craig feel most contend and when does he feel devastated?
+What triggers his emotions?
 Label the peaks of your plot-diagram with the emotional highs and lows.

 VENN DIAGRAM (towards the end of the book) – private activity